 The status of the Welsh language is relatively healthy in Gaerwen, with a high rate of speakers living in the centre - 76.5%, which is 6.5% above the level of 70% that has been identified as the level where the language is probably viable.
 In addition, it is noted that housing affordability is not a significant problem in the village.
 However, there was a slight decrease in the number and proportion of Welsh speakers between 2001 and 2011.
 There is a primary school here and opportunities to manage the construction phase on some sites as well as the type of housing units.
 Unlike centres from the same hierarchy level, there are wide employment opportunities in the area which are year-round opportunities.
-In view of the above, it is felt that the expected level of growth is acceptable for the village.
-Any potential risks can be minimised by ensuring that appropriate mitigation measures are incorporated into any plan for housing here particularly, thus ensuring that the type of housing units address the demands of households in the area and that an adequate supply of affordable housing is available to local people, and that development takes place in stages.
+No sites are allocated for housing in Gaerwen.
+The indicative housing target is expected to be delivered on sites with extant planning consents and windfall sites/buildings.
+It will be important to ensure that employers, particularly new employers promote the Welsh language within the working environment.